 Million Dollars in Cash?

-If you have $1M cash in the bank, does that designate you as a millionaire?
-If you reach this milestone, you will deserve a very big round of applause.
-That is a very impressive feat because it is extremely challenging, starting from economic ground zero, to earn the income, and then pay the taxes on that income (as well as pay all of your other bills) and then be able to accumulate $1M cash.
-That’s impressive.
-Pat yourself on the back.
-It’s very hard to do but it can be done.
-I’ve done it.
-It’s an exclusive club in this world.
+If you have a million dollars cash in the bank, does that designate you as a millionaire?
+If you reach this milestone, you will deserve a big round of applause.
+That is a very impressive feat because it is extremely challenging to start from economic ground zero, to earn the income, and then pay the taxes on that income (as well as pay all of your other bills) and then be able to accumulate a million dollars cash.
 But are you a true-blue millionaire?

 What is a True Millionaire?

-When you accumulate $1M in equity in assets and that equity has an ROA of 10% or more, you can officially call yourself a millionaire and remain so.
+When you accumulate $1M in equity in assets and that equity has an ROA of 10% or more, you can officially call yourself a millionaire and remain one.

 How to Increase Your ROA

 How can you build equity in assets with high ROA?
 Watch my other videos, learn how to be a real estate investor, learn how to build businesses, learn how to build and acquire assets.
-Learn how to generate the kind of income necessary so you can do this.
+Learn how to generate the kind of income necessary to accomplish this.
 In fact, I have a great video on the perfect formula for building wealth in real estate.
-It is really helpful and uses the Monopoly board to explain this concept of building to this level of assets.
+It is really helpful and uses the Monopoly board to explain this concept of building assets.